-DAY 7: Fire Dance, from Natitingou to Sokode (180 km - 4 hr) - BENIN & TOGO they are one of the most beautiful examples of ancient African architecture.
-Their style impressed Le Corbusier so much that he spoke of "sculptural architecture".
-In fact houses are built by hand, layer after layer, adding round mud balls and shaping them as per the plan of the house.
+We enter the land of Somba & Tamberma who live in adobe fortified dwellings.
+The shape is like small medieval castles, they are one of the most beautiful examples of traditional African architecture.
+Their style impressed Le Corbusier vanguard architect that describe it as "sculptural architecture".
+In fact, the houses are built by hand, layer of clay after layer, adding round mud balls and shaping them as per the plan of the house.
 A kind of sensual gesture mixing strength, care and beauty.
-Their strong tradition beliefs are proved by the presence of big shrines -- of phallic form -- at the entrance of their homes.
-With the permission granted to us by the inhabitants we enter a few homes to better understand their way of life.
-In truth their houses are a projection of their anthropology and cosmology -- the ground floor, with its darkness, represents death and is the place of ancestors;; the second floor, open to the sky, represents life and is the place where grand--mothers keep babies until they "find out" which ancestor has come back as the life -- only then will the baby be allowed to come down from the terrace.
-All -- family, food supplies and stock -- are kept inside the house, for safety and survival in case of attack by enemies.
-For centuries these populations have been seeking refuge in the Atakora Mountains to escape slave traders.
+Large shrines- of phallic form - at the entrance of their homes show their animistic believes.
+With the permission granted to us by the elders we enter their homes to better understand their way of life.
+Actually their houses are projections of their cosmology - the ground floor, with its darkness, represents death and is the place of the ancestors; the second floor, open to the sky, represents life and is the place where grandmothers keep babies until they "find out" which ancestor has come back as the new life - only then the baby will be allowed to come down from the terrace.
+All - family, food supplies and stock - are kept inside the fortified house, for safety reasons in case of attack by enemies.
+For centuries these populations have been seeking refuge on the Atakora Mountains to escape Muslim slave traders coming from the north.